 Dairy Food Safety Victoria (DFSV) is the independent regulator of Victoria’s dairy industry.
 DFSV ensures national food safety standards are met by licensing all dairy premises operating in Victoria’s dairy industry and approving and ensuring compliance with food safety programs.

-In Australia, the sale of raw cow’s milk for human consumption is illegal.
-In Victoria it is also illegal to package, deliver or provide raw milk for consumption.
+In Australia, the sale of unpasteurised (raw) cow’s milk for human consumption is illegal.
+In Victoria, it is also illegal to package, deliver or provide unpasteurised (raw) milk for human consumption.